Somatic Ecotherapy Guide Training

 Curious to feel more into the journey?

-In this recorded session with Metavision Institute, I share the vision behind the Somatic Ecotherapy training and outline what you can expect.
-Note, this video also references a separate training pathway — the Echidna personal renewal program — which is also now offered through Metavision.
+In this recorded session with Metavision Institute, Rob shares the vision behind the Somatic Ecotherapy training and outlines what you can expect.
+Note, this video also references a separate training pathway — the Echidna personal renewal program — which is no longer available.

 Learning here is experiential, relational, and lived.
 You are not trained through information alone, but through practice, reflection, feedback, and repeated contact with the land — allowing you to find your own uniquely embodied guiding voice.